mykter/afl-training/README.md

   and the target code.
 - challenges - a set of known-vulnerable programs with fuzzing hints
 - docker - Instructions and Dockerfile for preparing a suitable environment, and hosting it on GCP if you wish.
-A prebuilt image is on Docker Hub at [mykter/afl-training](https://hub.docker.com/r/mykter/afl-training).
+A prebuilt image can be pulled from [ghcr.io/mykter/fuzz-training](https://ghcr.io/mykter/fuzz-training).

 See the other READMEs for more information.